Lysxia/gradual-eff-paper/src/Progress.lagda.md

 # Operational Semantics

-In this section, we define the operational semantics as a small-step reduction relation, we prove progress, and since the proof is constructive it doubles as an evaluation function which we can apply on examples.
+In this section, we define the operational semantics as a small-step reduction relation.
+We prove progress, and since the proof is constructive, it doubles as an evaluation function which we can apply on examples.

 ```